MrRooni/mrrooni.github.io/index.md

 ## Getting In Touch

 You can download [my vCard here](/media/Michael Fey.vcf).
 It contains both my work and personal email.
 My personal email can also be used for iMessage.

+## Fruit Stand Software

+For the longest time I had a site over at fruitstandsoftware.com.
+I've included that content here posthumously: [Fruit Stand Software](/fruitstandsoftware/)